Vols linebacker off team after arrest, comments about police

-During a conference call Wednesday of Southeastern Conference coaches, Pruitt said the team “addressed the matter internally” and Banks’ behavior was unacceptable.
-Banks practiced that day in a workout open to media.
+During a conference call Wednesday of Southeastern Conference coaches, Pruitt said the team had “addressed the matter internally” and Banks’ behavior was unacceptable.
+Banks participated in the portion of Wednesday afternoon’s practice that was open to the media.

+The sophomore from Cordova, Tennessee, had played a reserve role in each of the Volunteers’ first four games this season.
+He had seven tackles and two interceptions.

-Pruitt’s decision leaves the Volunteers thin at linebacker after Will Ignont left the team last week.
+Pruitt’s decision leaves the Vols thin at linebacker after Will Ignont and Shanon Reid left the team last week.
 Tennessee (1-3, 0-1 Southeastern Conference) hosts No. 3 Georgia (4-0, 1-0) on Saturday.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25